 This set is generally useful for support builds that require every piece of Cooldown Reduction they can get.
 In many cases, it is used for standard support Monk builds using the Weapon and Shoulder slots (along with Ring of Royal Grandeur, as it fits in very well there.

 This set is very useful for players that need a lot of Greater Rift Keystone, as you get 25% extra keys while wearing it.
-Each key that drops from a Rift Guardian inside Nephalem Rifts has its own 25% chance to add another one, potentially giving you up to 8 keys at once you can get up to 4 keys at once in Torment 16.
+Each key that drops from a Rift Guardian inside Nephalem Rifts has its own 25% chance to add another one, potentially giving you up to 8 keys at once in Torment 16.
 Wearing the set every time will improve your average key count per Rift from 3.5 to 4.375, which allows keyfarming speed upwards of 100 keys per hour at a very efficient speed.

 Unfortunately, wearing the set will break most other 6-piece sets, as there are no item slots outside of the typical Helm/Shoulder/Chest/Gloves/Pants/Boots pieces for this set.
 This means that for many builds, it will be impossible to use in solo farming unless they are very strong on single-target damage regardless of their 6-piece bonus.
 Some examples are the Shadow's Mantle set using Impale and the Horde of the Ninety Savages using Frenzy.
 Other builds that are commonly used with Cain's are Natalya's Vengance (combined with Gears of Dreadlands) using Rain of Vengeance and Hungering Arrow on Demon Hunter, or Monkey King's Garb (Sunwuko) using Wave of Light on Monk.